Age and health concerns about Joe Biden: Presidency (2021–2025)

 Biden was of age when he was inaugurated as president of the United States on January 20, 2021.
 At that time, he became the oldest person to assume the presidency and the oldest sitting president in U.S. history.
-Biden is also the first president to turn 80 years of age while in office.
+Biden also became the first president to turn 80 years old while in office.

 During Biden's presidency, Trump and right-wing media outlets continued to make claims of dementia and cognitive decline regarding Biden.
 The Biden administration routinely aimed to make light of the president's age by poking fun and joking about it in a manner similar to the way in which President Ronald Reagan responded to age-related concerns.
 When used by the Biden administration, this approach was met with both praise and mockery.
 The Biden administration was criticized for allegedly gaslighting or harassing journalists who asked questions about Biden's health or age.

 Various events occurring during Biden's presidency highlighted concerns regarding his age and health.